Nanolayer polarizability mapping based on near-field edge fringes

 Nanoscopy reveals surface-metallic black phosphorus

 Black phosphorus is an emerging two-dimensional material with intriguing physical properties.
 It is highly anisotropic and highly tunable both by the number of monolayers and by surface doping.
-Here we experimentally investigate and theoretically interpret near-field properties of a few-atomic-monolayer nanoflake of BP.
-We have discovered near-field patterns of outside bright fringes and high surface polarizability of nanofilm BP consistent with its surface-metallic, plasmonic behavior at mid-infrared frequencies below 1176 cm-1.
-We conclude that these fringes are due to the formation of a highly polarizable layer at the BP surface.
-This layer has thickness ~1 nm and exhibits plasmonic behavior.
-The surface plasmonic behavior has been found for 10-40 nm BP thickness but absent for 4 nm BP thickness.
+Here, we experimentally investigate and theoretically interpret near-field properties of a few-atomic-monolayer nanoflake of black phosphorus.
+We have discovered near-field patterns of outside bright fringes and high surface polarizability in the nanofilm of black phosphorus, consistent with its surface-metallic, plasmonic behavior at mid-infrared frequencies below 1176 cm-1.
+We conclude that these fringes arise from the formation of a highly polarizable layer at the black phosphorus surface.
+This layer has a thickness of ~1 nm and exhibits plasmonic behavior.
+Surface plasmonic behavior has been found for 10–40 nm thickness of black phosphorus, but is absent for 4 nm thickness.
 This discovery opens up a new field of research and potential applications in nanoelectronics, plasmonics, and optoelectronics.